websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

     org.apache.level=WARNING
     ```

-1. In `$CATALINA_HOME/conf/web.xml`, set the JSP compiler to Java 8 and set DXP's `TagHandlerPool` class to manage the JSP tag pool.
-Add the following elements above the `jsp` servlet element's `<load-on-startup>` element.
+1. For DXP 7.3 and earlier, open the `$CATALINA_HOME/conf/web.xml` file and set the JSP compiler to Java 8 and set DXP's `TagHandlerPool` class to manage the JSP tag pool by adding the following elements above the `jsp` servlet element's `<load-on-startup>` element.

     ```xml
     <init-param>